-- 3.1 Bills, memorials, and concurrent or joint resolutions may be introduced by a member or by a standing committee. - 3.2 The name of the author, authors, or committee must be written on the bill, memorial or resolution.
-The number of authors may not exceed five. - 3.3 An original and two copies are required for introduction. - 3.4 A member or a committee desiring to introduce a bill, memorial or concurrent or joint resolution shall deliver it to the office of the Secretary, and the Secretary shall promptly deliver all the bills, memorials or concurrent or joint resolutions to the President who shall present them to the Senate. - 3.5 During the period between the last day of the session in any odd-numbered year and the first day of the session in the following year, a bill filed with the Secretary for introduction must be given a file number and may be unofficially referred by the President, with the approval of the Chair of the Committee on Rules and Administration, to an appropriate standing committee of the Senate.
-All bills filed for introduction during this period must be presented to the Senate when it reconvenes and must be referred to the standing committees previously indicated by the President, subject to objection to the referral under Rule 4.10.
+1.1 TEMPORARY RULES OF THE SENATE 1.2 89TH LEGISLATURE (2015 - 2016) 1.3 1.
+PARLIAMENTARY REFERENCE 1.4 The rules of parliamentary practice contained in Mason's Manual of Legislative Procedure 1.5 (1989 edition) govern the Senate in all cases in which they are applicable, and in which they are 1.6 not inconsistent with these rules and orders of the Senate and the joint rules and orders of the 1.7 Senate and House of Representatives.
+1.8 2.
+REPORTING OF BILLS 1.9 Every bill, memorial, order, resolution or vote requiring the approval of the Governor must 1.10 be reported to the Senate on three different days before its passage.
+1.11 (a) The first report, called the first reading, is made when it has been received for introduction.
+1.12 (b) The second report, called the second reading, is made when it has been considered by 1.13 all the necessary standing committees and is ready for debate.
+1.14 (c) The third report, called the third reading, is made when it is ready for final passage.
+1.15 3.
+BILL INTRODUCTION 1.16 3.1 Bills, memorials, and concurrent or joint resolutions may be introduced by a member 1.17 or by a standing committee.
+1.18 3.2 The name of the author, authors, or committee must be written on the bill, memorial or 1.19 resolution.
+The number of authors may not exceed five.
+1.20 3.3 An original and one copy are required for introduction.
+1.21 3.4 A member or a committee desiring to introduce a bill, memorial or concurrent or joint 1.22 resolution shall deliver it to the office of the Secretary, and the Secretary shall promptly deliver 1.23 all the bills, memorials or concurrent or joint resolutions to the President who shall present 1.24 them to the Senate.
+1.25 3.5 During the period between the last day of the session in any odd-numbered year and 1.26 the first day of the session in the following year, a bill filed with the Secretary for introduction 1.27 must be given a file number and may be unofficially referred by the President, with the approval 1.28 of the Chair of the Committee on Rules and Administration, to an appropriate standing committee 1.29 of the Senate.
+All bills filed for introduction during this period must be presented to the Senate 1.30 when it reconvenes and must be referred to the standing committees previously indicated by the 1.31 President, subject to objection to the referral under Rule 4.10.